Hands-On Relay School 2026 Key Dates

 Computerized Relay Testing

 This track is intended for technicians who already understand relay operating principles, have experience in manual testing and are ready to learn computerized testing methods.
 Note: This track is NOT recommended for those relay technicians who are just starting out.
 The emphasis of this track is on the test equipment and software, not on the relays.
 The hands-on labs are taught by the test equipment and software manufacturers, not by the relay manufacturers.
 Prerequisite: Experience in manual relay testing and computer use.
 A laptop computer will be used to communicate with the relays and/or the test set.
-All students must have administrative rights to their laptop, with the appropriate software pre-loaded.
-Student maximum varies.
-Students in this track will:
+All students must have the appropriate software pre-loaded or have administrative rights to their laptop.

 • Attend two of the following Overview Lectures of your choice: Distribution, Generation, Transmission, or Transmission Line Commissioning.